Everything You Need To Know About A Fertility Monitor

-The best time to have intercourse is in the 12 to 48 hours before ovulation occurs.
-This way, sperm have time to travel to the fallopian tubes to meet the egg when it is released from the ovary.
+The best time to have intercourse is 12–48 hours before ovulation occurs.
+This way, the sperm have time to travel to the fallopian tubes to meet the egg when it is released from the ovary.

-Unlike many techniques such as monitoring the post-ovulation rise in body temperature, using a fertility monitor can identify the critical 2 days in the lead-up to ovulation, maximising your chance of getting pregnant.
+Unlike techniques such as monitoring post-ovulation rise in body temperature, using a fertility monitor can more reliably identify the critical 2 days in the lead-up to ovulation, maximising your chance of getting pregnant.

 What is a fertility monitor?

 - A fertility monitor is an electronic device that helps you to identify your fertile period.
-They are generally small, portable, battery-operated gadgets which analyse the results of a fertility test.
+They are generally small, portable, battery-operated gadgets that analyse the results of a fertility test.

-- Although there are multiple brands and types of fertility monitors in the market, the most simple one will just show either a red or green light when analysing a test-stick used to measure hormones in urine.
+- Although there are multiple brands and types of fertility monitors in the market, the simple ones show either a red or green light when analysing a test-stick used to measure hormones in urine.

-- The most common method used by fertility monitors is disposable test-sticks which are dipped into urine to measure hormone levels, usually LH (luteinising hormone).
+- The most common method used by fertility monitors is disposable test-sticks that are dipped into urine to measure hormone levels, usually LH (luteinizing hormone).

 - Many fertility monitors use thermometers to identify the rise in body temperature that occurs a few hours after ovulation.

 - Some fertility monitors measure hormone levels in saliva.
-This can be done by measuring ferning patterns, or even electrical resistance of saliva.
+This can be done by measuring ferning patterns (patterns of crystals formed in dried saliva), or even electrical resistance of saliva.

 How does a fertility monitor work?

-- Once ovulation has occurred, the egg is only viable for between 12 and 36 hours.
-In general, fertility experts recommend that having sex in the 2 days or so before ovulation, or right at the time of ovulation, will give you a better chance at getting pregnant.
+- After ovulation, the egg is viable for 12 to 36 hours.
+Fertility experts recommend having sex in the 2 days or so before ovulation or right at the time of ovulation, for the best chance at getting pregnant.

-- Ovulation is triggered by a rise in the level of a number of hormones, including oestrogen and luteinising hormone (LH).
-This rise happens a few days before the egg is released and can be measured in changes in some bodily fluids.
+- Ovulation is triggered by a rise in the level of a number of hormones, including estrogen and luteinizing hormone (LH).
+This rise happens a few days before the egg is released and can be measured by changes in some bodily fluids.